dorny/paths-filter/README.md

     # indicate if there's a changed file matching any of the rules.
     # Optionally, there can be a second output variable
     # set to list of all files matching the filter.
+    # Optionally, filters can be an object including path, meaning the rule, and paths_ignore,
+    # being a an array of rules to ignore.
     # Filters can be provided inline as a string (containing valid YAML document),
     # or as a relative path to a file (e.g.: .github/filters.yaml).
     # Filters syntax is documented by example - see examples section.